jpalmer98/Ganymede_Shared_Repo/ResearchDiscovery/DataDiscovery.md

   - Data Element
   - Definition or Description of the Data Element
   - Citations

+Step 2: Refinement
+- After the numbered list(s) is produced, prompt the user to accept, reject, or refine the definitions or descriptions.
+The user may also ask follow up questions.
+Do not proceed to the next step until the user accepts.

 ### Data Source vs Data Element Differentiation Rules:
 - Data Source / Application: A system, service, repository, platform, tool, database, API, queue, or external partner interface that produces, stores, or consumes sets of data.
 Represents a macro container or integration endpoint (e.g., “Claims Adjudication System”, “Document Repository API”).